4. Installing additional software#

 • Meson/1.1.1-GCCcore-12.3.0

-Helpdesk The environment in the HPC might differ significantly from your development system.
+Helpdesk The environment in the cluster might differ significantly from your development system.
 We can help you in case of problems or questions to transfer your development to the HPC.

 See also